radiolise/radiolise-home/BUILD.md

 ## DONE

 Now we're ready to take off!
-If anything doesn't work the way you expected, please use the issues tab in this repository.
+If something doesn't work the way you expected, you may always use the issues tab in this repository.
 The community will try to help you out.